 It even brought back memories of the rodeos and parades I attended as a child with my father and the revelation that his uncle was a real live black cowboy years ago before health issues caused him to stop riding and raising horses.

-There you have it.
 These 5 strategies have made a huge difference in our household and working with my son.
 I would love to know if there are specific ways you work with your child that struggles with reading.